Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

 In Bucharest, hotel chains such as Radisson, Marriott, Hilton, Ramada and Crowne Plaza provide scheduled shuttle bus service to and from the Henri Coanda Airport; rental car service is also available.

-Romania is well served by an international and domestic rail system, though the country’s rail infrastructure is in need of an update.
+Romania is well served by an international and domestic rail system, though the country’s rail infrastructure needs an update.
 Traveling by train from other European countries to Romania takes from four hours (Budapest to Arad or to Oradea) to about 31 hours (Paris to Bucharest).
 As most train tickets allow several stopovers en route, train travel can be an affordable and relaxing way to include Romania in a European trip.
 First and second-class sleepers are available for journeys longer than 10 hours and for overnight trains.
-Schedules of international trains to and from Romania can be obtained at: https://www.bahn.de/ or https://www.interrail.eu/plan-your-trip .
+Schedules of international trains to and from Romania can be obtained at: www.bahn.de or www.InterRail.eu

 The domestic motorway network is extensive, but road quality in most of the country is poor.
 Roads in Bucharest are in a near-constant state of construction.
 Winter driving in Romania often requires navigating sometimes hazardous mountain passes.
 Driving after dark at any time of year requires care because of pedestrians, animals, or slow-moving vehicles often encountered on the roadway.